ppat/homelab-ops-ansible/packages/roles/install_from_url/README.md

 homelab_ops.packages.install_from_url
 =====================================

-Installs a package from a URL.
-The package may be in an archive or binary format.

-This role is intended for use in building immutable infrastructure (mostly images or recently provisioned infrastructure), so it will not upgrade the given package if it already exists.
+A role that installs packages from URLs in archive or binary formats.
+This role handles package downloads and installation for image building and system provisioning.

+This role manages URL-based installation by:

+1. Validating package sources
+2. Downloading content
+3. Installing packages
+4. Setting up permissions

+Not intended for upgrading existing packages.

 Requirements
 ------------